 I would love to end with, things may not turn out so bad, but unfortunately it really is as bad as I am saying.

-I have been in and throughout the EU's three headquarters, Brussels, Strasbourg and their administrative headquarters in Luxembourg and was horrified at the way the EU is spending money on their trappings.
+I have travelled in and throughout the EU's three lavish headquarters, Brussels, Strasbourg and their administrative headquarters in Luxembourg, and was horrified at the way the EU is spending money.
 It can't last.
 In addition, history has shown that dictatorships never last.

 Dictatorship?
-You can't vote for the leaders, you can't vote for the commissioners, and their MEPs are not allowed to make laws.
-They can only vote for the diktats that the unelected commissioners send through to their "parliament".
-How can anyone in their right mind call the EU Parliament democratic when they learn of this?
+You can't vote for the leaders, you can't vote for the Commissioners, and their MEPs are not allowed to make laws, they can only vote for the diktats that the unelected Commissioners send through to their "parliament".

 During the Withdrawal Agreement’s extendable ‘transition period’ (which lasts until at least the end of 2020 and almost certainly years longer), we won’t withdraw from the EU at all but become non-voting members.
 We will still be trapped in the EU customs union and single market, subject to all existing EU laws and any punitive new ones they might pass (Articles 4.1, 4.2, 6, 41, 95.1, 127).
 And we’ll be under the jurisdiction of the European Court of Justice (ECJ) (Arts 4.4, 4.5, 86, 87, 89, 95.3, 131, 158, 163).
 The difference is we won’t have any say (Arts 7.1, 34).
 Does that sound like the Brexit you voted for?

 EU judges can still override our laws.